 U.S. Supreme Court Appeal of Build America Bonds Case - CEO Kevin Gaden gave an overview and background information with regard to the definition of Build America Bonds (BABs), the federal government's intent at the time of issuance and the effect of the Budget Control Act of 2011 which reduced that pledged credit.
 He explained that IMEA has had almost \$5.91 million in BABs payments sequestered by the IRS, that the IRS has announced plans to sequester funds through at least September 2030 and that it will likely continue to sequester a portion of the BABs payments through the end of the bonds.
 The total sequestration through 2035 for IMEA is expected to be approximately \$8.8 million.
 Gaden reviewed the legal history of this case by the six public power owners of Prairie State (IMEA, AMP, MJMEUC, IMPA, KMPA and NIMPA) which began by pursuing a joint effort to file a Complaint at the Federal Court of Claims.
 He discussed the process so far stating that since the D.C.
 Circuit Court of Appeals upheld the lower court decision on February 24, 2023, the only remedy left is to request that the case be heard by the U.S. Supreme Court (SCOTUS).
 In order to be considered by the SCOTUS, appellants must file a Petition for a Writ of Certiorari and if the Writ is granted, the SCOTUS would hear the case in its next session.
 He explained that legal costs have been proportionately shared between the six members based on the sequestration damages and reviewed expenditures so far along with anticipated costs going forward.
 He explained that there is still a potential that this case can be remanded back to the Court of Claims to determine damages if the parties prevail at the Supreme Court.
 Gaden stated that all other BABs parties of the case gained their Boards' approvals to proceed and will be selecting a SCOTUS law firm led by a national SCOTUS expert, David Frederick of the Kellogg Hanson Law Firm.
 On March 29, 2023, the Executive Board unanimously approved the Agency joining with the other public power entities to continue litigation against the federal government, including filing a Petition for a Writ of Certiorari to the SCOTUS authorizing the engagement of SCOTUS legal counsel regarding the sequestration of Build American Bonds payments and authorizing the President & CEO to take all steps and execute all agreements or other documents reasonably necessary or appropriate to prosecute such litigation.
-David Coston moved to ratify the Executive Board's approval as presented above.
-Brad Myers seconded the motion and the roll call vote was unanimous with the exception of the representative from Farmer City showing an abstention due to not being connected to the webinar.
+IMEA Staff will be recommending that the IMEA Board ratify the Executive Board decisions tomorrow.